Build System

 Recipe Match

-Search some text inside the recipe.toml of some recipe.
+Search some text inside the recipe.toml of all recipes and show their content.

 Show the content of the recipe configuration.